9 Tips to Boost a Slow Metabolism

 Your digestive system usually reserves some of the food you eat so you have additional energy if you don’t eat for a long period of time.

-This evolutionary trait makes little sense in a society where food is guaranteed, so those food reserves are turned into fat.
+This evolutionary trait makes little sense in a society where food is guaranteed, so those food reservoirs are turned into fat.

 If your body gets accustomed to five meals a day, however, it will learn that it doesn’t need to store anything, which will help change a slow metabolism.